• Twitter

 • The competence of their assessors, the detailed assessment processes they apply and, critically, how they secure consistency in the judgements their assessors make

-*The national accreditation criteria for the Standard are set out in full in the Guide to the Quality in Careers Standard: they fully incorporate the Gatsby Benchmarks, require evidence concerning reports from the Compass self-assessment tool, and require additional evidence from secondary schools, colleges and other learning providers of impact upon students’ career-related learning outcomes.
+*The national accreditation criteria for the Standard are set out in the Guide to the Quality in Careers Standard: they fully incorporate the Gatsby Benchmarks, and require evidence concerning reports from the Compass self-assessment tool.

 Accreditation assessments are carried out by external specialists who are occupationally competent Careers Education and Guidance (CEG) professional assessors.
 Nationally, our Awarding Bodies have over 100 CEG assessors – no other assessment force exists of its kind, dedicated to the accreditation of the highest quality careers provision in our country.

-Copyright © 2022 · Quality in Careers Consortium All Rights Reserved
+Copyright © 2025 · Quality in Careers Consortium All Rights Reserved

 This website uses cookies to improve your experience.
 We'll assume you're ok with this, but you can opt-out if you wish.
 Cookie settingsACCEPT